Growth & Care

 Adam's Needle makes a fine choice for the outdoor landscape, but it is also well-suited for use in outdoor pots and containers.
 Because of its height, it is often used as a 'thriller' in the 'spiller-thriller-filler' container combination, plant it near the center of the pot, surrounded by smaller plants and those that spill over the edges.
 It is even sizeable enough that it can be grown alone in a suitable container.
 Note that when grown in a container, it may not perform exactly as indicated on the tag - this is to be expected.
 Also note that when growing plants in outdoor containers and baskets, they may require more frequent waterings than they would in the yard or garden.

 Adam's Needle is a multi-stemmed evergreen shrub with a more or less rounded form.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.

 This shrub will require occasional maintenance and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration:

 Adam's Needle is recommended for the following landscape applications:

 Accent, Rock/Alpine Gardens, General Garden Use, Container Planting

 Adam's Needle features bold spikes of creamy white bell-shaped flowers rising above the foliage from mid to late summer.
-It has attractive grayish green foliage.
+It has attractive grayish green evergreen foliage.
 The sword-like leaves are highly ornamental and remain grayish green throughout the winter.
-The fruit is not ornamentally significant.